Hungry, Hungry Homer: Plot

 Homer attempts to warn the media of Howard's plan, but by the time he can lead reporters to the ballpark, Howard has removed all evidence of it.
-Homer is denounced a liar by the media and Howard embarrasses him further by showing footage of him with his pants on fire on television.
+Homer is denounced a liar by the media and Howard humiliates him further by showing footage of him with his pants on fire on television.
 In retaliation, Homer stages a hunger strike, chaining himself to a pole in the parking lot and refusing to leave or eat until Howard admits the truth.
 After Homer begins to attract public attention, the team secretly moves him into the ballpark one night and dubs him "Hungry, Hungry Homer" as a publicity stunt.
 They claim publicly that Homer will not eat until the Isotopes win the pennant, covering up his real message.
 As his health declines and he begins rapidly losing weight, he nearly gives in while seeing fans eat at the ballpark.
 However, a visit by the ghost of Cesar Chavez (who assumes the appearance of Cesar Romero, since Homer does not know what Chavez looks like) inspires him to stand his ground.

 Thinking that Homer has gone insane and that his popularity is waning, Howard unchains him and offers him a hot dog in a public ceremony during an Isotopes game.
 As Homer is about to eat it, he realizes that it is loaded with Southwestern-style toppings and angrily denounces Howard.
 Inspecting their own hot dogs, the fans discover their wrappers marked with the "Albuquerque Isotopes" team name and realize that Homer was right from the start.
 The crowd boos Howard, and Duffman turns against him and throws him bodily off the field.
 Homer earns a round of cheers from the crowd and ends his hunger strike, eagerly devouring the food they throw to him.
 Watching the scenes on television, the mayor of Albuquerque abandons his plan to steal the Isotopes from Springfield and decides to turn his attention to purchasing the Dallas Cowboys, with the intent of forcing them to play baseball instead of football, declaring, "They'll play what I tell 'em to play, for I am the Mayor of Albuquerque!"